anton-mitune/obsidian-journal-visualizer/docs/features/FEA004-embed-note-insight-component.md

 6. Set `isUpdatingCodeblock` flag during update to prevent metadata cache event from triggering refresh loop

 **Duplicate Handling**:
-- When multiple codeblocks of the same type watch the same note in the same file/canvas:
+- When multiple codeblocks of the same type watch the same note in the same note or canvas:
   - All matching instances are updated simultaneously
   - User receives a notification: `⚠️ Multiple yearly tracker's found for "Note Name" in this canvas.
 All 3 instances will be updated.`
-  - This ensures consistent state across duplicates

 **Infinite Loop Prevention**:
 - `isUpdatingCodeblock` flag prevents refresh during codeblock content updates